‘Abandoned’ – by Kendrea Rhodes

-That message is the reason for this biography, one that my five year old questioned, ‘why can’t you choose your family?’
+That message is the reason for this short story and the many more that follow; and the reason that my five year old asked, ‘Why can’t you choose your family?’

-Charlie’s mother abandoned her seven children at the Young and Jacksons Hotel in Melbourne in 1924.
+Charlie’s mother abandoned her seven children at Young and Jacksons Hotel in Melbourne in 1926.
 All seven children became wards of the State of Victoria and were sent to separate orphanages, institutions and foster homes; living in an unaccountable and unrecorded system of care.

-…biography still in progress, follow KendreArt’s blog to keep up and read other posts about painting and writing Charlie’s life;
+…follow KendreArt’s blog to keep up and read other posts about Charlie:

 further research on these interesting websites: